 Not all college-bound students go directly to college right after high school.
 In fact, the popularity of taking a year off (or a "gap year") continues to grow more and more in the United States.

 Choosing this option can help you learn and grow before enrolling in your first semester—provided you use the time wisely.
-If you decide to take a gap year, consider doing the following five things to ensure your gap year is full of benefits—and to reassure your parents that you'll use the time wisely.
-(As the idea of you stepping off the college track, even temporarily, may strike fear into their hearts.)
+If you decide to take a gap year, consider doing the following five things to ensure your gap year is full of benefits (and to reassure your parents, as the idea of you stepping off the college track, even temporarily, may strike fear into their hearts).

 1. Get To Work

 If you know what you'd like to do during (or after) college, use your gap year to get a head start.
 Find work opportunities related to your eventual major, or aim for a job that will help you explore your future career.
 If you're not sure what you want to do, don't worry—you can still gain skills that can help you down the line.